KasperFranz/wtfm.io/manuscript/README.md

 Let's face it, writing technical documentation is like going to the dentist; you know you’re supposed to do it, but you _really_ don’t want to.
 The problem with writing documentation is that it takes time, which pulls away from the job of writing _code_.
 Unfortunately, this attitude bleeds into every corner of an organization, reinforcing phrases like “good code doesn’t need documentation” and ultimately resulting in an unmaintainable legacy codebase.

+This book hopes to change that.

+As much as it is a creative endeavor, software development is also the act of communication.
+As programmers, we are taught early on that code is the language of the computer.
+By writing down brackets and algorithms, conditionals and objects, we are opening a dialog with the computer itself.
+With these languages, we can accomplish anything.
+Our words become the foundation for self-driving cars, virtual worlds, and someday even life itself.

+But... these words aren't meant for us.
+They're meant for the machines.

+Where we use code to communicate with the computer, it is documentation that we use to communicate with our peers.
+Like the Rosetta Stone, documentation is the link between the who, what, where, when, and why of the code, and the code itself.
+I think, as engineers, we have a tendency to devalue documentation because we don't feel qualified as writers; but, again like the Rosetta Stone, documentation isn't about _writing_.
+It's about _communication._

+And, despite the title of this book, _Write the F!@\#$%^ Manual_ isn't about writing.
+It's about learning how to explain our code in a way that _everyone_ can understand it.

 ## What Is Covered

 The topics covered in this book range from the benefits of documentation all the way to writing and publishing it: